MohitGoel92/Classification/README.md

 # Decision Trees

-Please see the GitHub page given by the below link for an in depth explanation of classification models, especially for Classification and Regression Trees (CART):
+Please see the GitHub page given by the link below for an in depth explanation of classification models, especially for Classification and Regression Trees (CART):

 https://github.com/MohitGoel92/Predicting-Customer-Purchases

-Please use the GitHub page given by the below link in a further explanation into Entropy (information gain) Vs Gini Index:
+Please use the GitHub page given by the link below for a further explanation into Entropy (information gain) Vs Gini Index:

 https://github.com/MohitGoel92/E-Signing-Loan-Prediction